BRIDGE BLACK SEA

 What is it?

-BRIDGE Black Sea DTO stands out as one of the pioneering digital twin ocean demonstrators, integrating real-time data from database systems and smart observation setups.
+BRIDGE Black Sea DTO stands out as one of the pioneering digital twin ocean demonstrators, integrating data from database systems and smart observation setups.
 It incorporates high-resolution, fully coupled sophisticated models of both the sea and the watershed, enhanced by artificial intelligence tools and socio-economic models.

 What does it aim?